-Martin Wenzel has been an Executive Vice President for Heorot Power Holdings since June 2016.
+Mr. Wenzel has been the President of Javaman LLC, an energy consultancy practice since June 2019.
+He served as an Executive Vice President for Heorot Power Holdings from June 2016 to March 2021.
 Prior to joining Heorot Power Holdings, Mr. Wenzel served as Executive Vice President for Beowulf Energy from July 2012 to June 2016.
-Prior to his work at Beowulf, he was appointed as the President and Chief Executive Officer for Colorado Energy Management (2007-2012.)
+Prior to his work at Beowulf, he was the President and Chief Executive Officer for Colorado Energy Management (2007-2012.)
 Mr. Wenzel was the Senior Vice President (Sales and Marketing) of Miasole Inc., a producer of solar cell products.
-Mr. Wenzel was President and Chief Executive Officer of Alpha Energy LLC from 2001 to 2004.
-He currently is a member of the Board of the Directors for ION Clean Energy, a carbon capture technology company based in Colorado.
-Mr. Wenzel holds an Executive MBA from Columbia Business School, a Master's Degree in Systems Management from The University of Southern California, and a Bachelor's degree in Engineering and Management from the U.S. Naval Academy.
+Mr. Wenzel was President and Chief Executive Officer of Alpha Energy LLC from 2001-2004.
+Mr. Wenzel holds an Executive MBA from Columbia Business School, a Master's Degree in Systems Management from the University of Southern California, and a Bachelor's degree in Engineering and Management from the U.S. Naval Academy.